ErinBecker/effective-meetings/episodes/agenda.md

 ## Collecting agenda items

-If you're hosting a meeting, you will Likely already have some ideas for the agenda, but you should also have a process for attendees to propose agenda items.
+If you're hosting a meeting, you will likely already have some ideas for the agenda, but you should also have a process for attendees to propose agenda items.
 This is especially true if your meeting is a recurring meeting with the same group members (e.g. a weekly project team meeting).
 Enabling attendees to propose agenda items for the group's discussion and co-working increases the overall impact and buy-in for the meeting.
 Attendees will be able to use meeting time to get